Skip to Main Content

 • You can list multiple packages within the \usepackage{}

-The cyan text inside the square brackets are options for the called package, altering how it affects the document.
+The text in cyan color inside the square brackets are options for the called package, altering how it affects the document.
 These options are specified in the package's documentation.
+Function names (like \begin{}) are in blue color to differentiate between text, argument, and functions.